-ISFA Football Development Manager Ian Bent was delighted with the success of the first ever Girls U15 Regional Representative Festival.
-"It was great to see months of planning result in an excellent afternoon of girls football here today, and I would like to thank everyone who has supported todays event.
-Not only was it great to see so many girls from across the country representing their region, but the quality of football throughout the day was superb, and was further evidence of the continued growth, popularity, and increasing talent of girls football within the independent schools sector”.
+ISFA Football Development Manager Ian Bent was delighted with the success of this year's Festival.
+"It was great to see another excellent year of girls' representative football come to an end with an afternoon of girls football here today and I would like to thank everyone who has supported today's event.
+Not only was it great to see so many girls from across the country taking part but the quality of football throughout the day was superb and was further evidence of the continued growth, popularity and increasing talent of girls football within the independent schools sector.